the-ingenious-dark-knight/Insight_Ingenious/docs/developer_guide/overview.md

         - **`report_agent`**: An `AssistantAgent` tasked with reporting the summarized result of the conversation to the user in a clear and concise format.
 It also records the conversation summary using a registered memory function.
         - **`classification_agent`**: Another `AssistantAgent` responsible for classifying user messages into the predefined topics.
 It ensures proper routing of the conversation based on the user's input.

-      - **`add_topic_agent` Method**:
+      - **`add_topic_agent`/`add_function_agent` Method**:
-        - This method allows adding additional topic-specific agents.
-Each agent is provided a tool (a callable function) to handle specific tasks.
+        - This method allows adding additional function/topic-specific assistant agents.
+Each assistant agent is provided a tool/prompt (a callable function) to handle specific tasks.
 This method also registers the topic agents in the conversation flow, so they can interact properly with the researcher, proxy, and report agent.

       - **`get_conversation_response` Method**:
         - This method orchestrates the entire conversation flow.
 It creates a `GroupChat` instance that handles multi-agent interactions, where agents work together to classify, research, and report back responses to the user.